aa6/minetest_wadsprint/README.md

 **Credits:**

-Thanks to [GunshipPenguin](https://github.com/GunshipPenguin) and his [sprint mod](https://github.com/GunshipPenguin/sprint) for giving a good example of how sprint mod for minetest can be done.
+Thanks to [GunshipPenguin](https://github.com/GunshipPenguin) and his [sprint mod](https://github.com/GunshipPenguin/sprint) for showing a good example of how sprint mod for minetest can be done.